SpellholdStudios/StuffofTheMagi/README.md

 ## <a name="compat" id="compat"></a>Compatibility

+This mod is designed to work on the following Infinity Engine games: the original Baldur's Gate II (BG2 or just SoA) with the Throne of Bhaal (ToB) expansion, Baldur's Gate II: Enhanced Edition (BG2EE), the conversion projects Baldur's Gate Trilogy (BGT) and Enhanced Edition Trilogy (EET).

 This is a <acronym title="Weimer Dialogue Utility">WeiDU</acronym> mod, and therefore should be compatible with all WeiDU mods.
-If you encounter any bugs, please report them on the forum!
+If you encounter any bugs, please report them on the forum!<br>
 <div style="text-align:right"><a href="#top">Back to top</a></div>